Wild Animal Monitoring & Assessment

 – Spotlight counting, which can utilise night vision and thermal imaging equipment

-Whether we’re catching feral animals in cage traps, or keeping track of how much vegetation they’re disturbing, we’re always actively working to monitor how many invasive species are prevalent in Western Australia, and other parts of the country.
+Whether we’re catching feral animals in cage traps, or keeping track of how much vegetation they’re disturbing, we’re always actively working to monitor how many invasive species are prevalent in Australia.

 In the past, we have worked closely with peak industry bodies, and have helped reduce, and even eliminate, the prevalence of feral animal predators on large-scale projects, such as the Gnaraloo Feral Animal Control program (GFACP).

-Through our use of GPS data and GIS mapping, we can provide comprehensive reports for our clients, which are fully referenced, and composed using carefully curated scientific data.
+Through our use of GPS data and GIS mapping, we can provide comprehensive reports for our clients, which are science based and composed using carefully curated data.